letsgetrusty/bootcamp/4. Projects/1. CLI/Problem/Stage 3/README.md

 __Navigation and Program Loop__

-Now that the database and UI is complete, it's time to build the bridge between them.
+Now that the database and UI are complete, it's time to build the bridge between them.
 In this step we will be building the navigator and program loop.

-The navigator will handle navigating between pages, responding to actions returned from `handle_input()` on Page objects and displaying prompts.
+The navigator will handle navigating between pages, responding to actions returned from `handle_input()` on Page objects, and displaying prompts.

 The program loop is responsible for running our application and continuously asking for user input until the user exits the program.